 There are five levels of granite pricing.
 Badger Granite can help you in choosing the most suitable quality that can match your preference and finances, according to granite pricing levels.

-Level 1 Granite Cost: Also known as entry level granite, it’s commercial grade granite used in pre-fab remodels and commercial purposes.
+- Level 1 Granite Cost: Also known as entry-level granite, it’s commercial grade granite used in pre-fab remodels and commercial purposes.
 The average level 1 granite cost is around $40 per sq ft.
+The designs and colors are standard in this granite level.
+It is about 3/8 inch (1 centimeter) thick.

-Level 2 Granite Cost: Also known as mid-grade granite, its thickness is around ¾ inch.
+- Level 2 Granite Cost: Also known as mid-grade granite, its thickness is around ¾ inch.
 The average level 2 granite cost is around $50 per sq ft.
+The colors and designs are more unique Rather than having uniform patterns, it has a range of markings.
+It is 3/4 inch (2 centimeters) thick compared to level 1.

-Level 3 Granite Cost: It’s also known as high-grade granite and is of the finest quality and is found rarely (mostly imported from India and Brazil).
+- Level 3 Granite Cost: It’s also known as high-grade granite and is of the finest quality, and is found rarely (mostly imported from India and Brazil).
 The level 3 granite cost can go up to $65 per sq ft.
+This level is rarer in appearance and has more uncommon colors and veining.
+It has an average thickness of at least 3/4 inch (2 centimeters).

-Granite is also available in even higher levels and the average cost of granite countertops per sq ft for the highest level, i.e., level 5 goes up to $100, and the quality and rarity is rightfully enhanced.
+Granite is also available in even higher levels, and the average cost of granite countertops per sq ft for the highest level, i.e., level 5, goes up to $100.
+The quality and rarity are rightfully enhanced.

 We can help you in choosing the most suitable quality that can match your preference and finances.

-The answer to the query, how much is granite per square foot, is based on customization as well.
-A big kitchen may have no problem accommodating a large granite countertop, but if you only have small kitchen counters, then you will need to determine what size you can fit in.
+The cost of granite largely varies with customization as well.
+A big kitchen may have no problem accommodating a large granite countertop, but if you only have small kitchen counters, then you will need to determine what size you can fit in, and the cost of granite per square foot will also be determined accordingly.

-The first thing to consider when looking at dark granite countertops is the original color.
+The first thing to consider before going for black granite countertops price is to make sure that the color is original.
 You may have an idea in mind but will need to take a second look at the colors available.
 Most black granite countertops kitchen looks great, but if you want to go with something more unusual, you may want to choose black and white granite countertops for kitchen.

 White Granite Countertops Cost per square foot